Basics of Modern Furniture Design: A Complete Guide

 - Wood, especially light or medium tones

-- Metal such as stainless steel or aluminum
+- Firm stuff like stainless steel or maybe aluminum

 - Glass for tables and decorative elements